J-Spade/slackov/README.md

         pip install slackclient
         pip install tweepy
         ```
-4. Replace the `_client.py` file in the `slackclient` install directory with the one from this repository.
-        ```
-        pip show slackclient
-        cp -f /path/to/slackclient/_client.py /path/to/local/repo/_client.py
-        ```
-5. Run the program for the first time.
+4. Run the program for the first time.
 It will fail hard and create a `slackov.cfg` configuration file.
 Enter the appropriate value next to the comma for each key.
         ```
         python runSlackov.py
         ```